Necrotizing Enterocolitis in the Newborn

 Premature babies are less mature than full-term babies.
 This means they may have trouble with blood and oxygen circulation.
 Their body is not always ready for digestion and fighting infections.
 This increases their chance of having NEC.

-Any premature baby is at risk for NEC, but babies who don't get human milk are more likely to get NEC.
-Human milk is easier to digest.
-It also contains substances that help fight infection and help intestinal cells mature.
+Any premature baby is at risk for NEC.
+But babies who don't get human milk, especially their mother's own milk, are more likely to get NEC.
+Human milk contains substances that help fight infection and help intestinal cells mature.
+It's also easier to digest.

 Difficult birth or low oxygen levels at birth